“Transitional Bisexuality”: Why Some Gay Men First Come Out As Bisexual

 When asked about their reasons for previously identifying as bisexual, the two most commonly endorsed reasons were that it was easier to think of oneself as bisexual than as completely gay (60.7%) and that others might have an easier time accepting oneself as bisexual instead of completely gay (67.9%).

-Less commonly endorsed reasons included: wanting a future with a wife and children (21.4%), being sexually attracted to both sexes (21.4%), and having previously masturbated thinking of both sexes (17.9%).
-Please note that participants could select more than one of these reasons.
+Less commonly endorsed reasons included: wanting a future with a wife and children (21.4%), being sexually attracted to men and women (21.4%), and having previously masturbated thinking of men and women (17.9%).
+Note that participants could select more than one of these reasons.

 Consistent with these findings, the vast majority (82.1%) of men who had previously identified as bisexual reported that they did not currently believe themselves to have been bisexual in the past.